Nanocellulose: Nanocellulose fibrils

 Nanocellulose fibrils (MFC and CNFs) may be isolated from the cellulose fibers using mechanical methods that expose the fibers to high shear forces, delaminating them into nano-fibers.
 For this purpose, high-pressure homogenizers, grinders or microfluidizers can be used.
 This process consumes very large amounts of energy and values over 30 MWh/tonne are not uncommon.

 To address this problem, sometimes enzymatic/mechanical pre-treatments and introduction of charged groups for example through carboxymethylation or TEMPO-mediated oxidation are used.
 These pre-treatments can decrease energy consumption below 1 MWh/tonne.
 "Nitro-oxidation" has been developed to prepare carboxycellulose nanofibers directly from raw plant biomass.
 Owing to fewer processing steps to extract nanocellulose, the nitro-oxidation method has been found to be a cost-effective, less-chemically oriented and efficient method to extract carboxycellulose nanofibers.
 Functionalized nanofibers obtained using nitro-oxidation have been found to be an excellent substrate to remove heavy metal ion impurities such as lead, cadmium, and uranium.

 A chemo-mechanical process for production of nanocellulose from cotton linters has been demonstrated with a capacity of 10 kg per day.

 Cellulose nanocrystals

-Cellulose nanocrystals (CNC) are formed by the acid hydrolysis of native cellulose fibers, most commonly using sulfuric or hydrochloric acid.
+Cellulose nanocrystals (CNC) are rod like particles formed by the acid hydrolysis of native cellulose fibers, most commonly using sulfuric or hydrochloric acid.
 Disordered sections of native cellulose are hydrolysed and after careful timing, the remaining crystalline sections can be retrieved from the acid solution by centrifugation and dialysis against water.
 Their final dimensions depend on the cellulose source, its history, the hydrolysis conditions and the purification procedures.
 CNCs are commercialised by various companies that use different sources and processes, leading to a range of available products.